rodrigoanasco/Sentiment-Based-Stock-Market-Predictor/README.md

 ```
 pip install pandas numpy matplotlib seaborn scikit-learn statsmodels yfinance transformers praw langdetect langcodes
 ```

+CD into the reddit_article folder for the following commands

 1. Get Data

 Set up Reddit API (provided ones are personal and only work for 2 weeks after submission)